azoom-julio-quiezi/PrimeVueThemeGenerator/README.md

 The ConfirmationService must be registered in your `app.vue` file.
 See the [ConfirmationService Setup](#-confirmationservice-setup) section above.

 #### Breadcrumb Component
-Custom breadcrumb component with AzIcon home icon and consistent styling.
+Custom breadcrumb component with home icon and consistent styling.

 **Basic Setup:**
 ```vue